mxchinegod/SupervisedTwitterBot/README.md

 This is a bot written in Python, using the tweepy and twitter APIs.
 It has a user-interface and a clean runtime to automate Twitter activity.

 # Why
-I noticed Twitter has some intense rate-limiting and lately, it has taken bits of innovation to get around this for the general sake of automating a low-frequency bot.
+I noticed Twitter has some intense rate-limiting and lately it has taken bits of innovation to get around this for the general sake of automating a low-frequency bot.